 - Head down to Chinatown for a relaxed and memorable dinner!

-Where to Spend New Year’s Eve in New York City with Kids
+New Year’s Eve in New York City with Kids

-Even adults in the know avoid Times Square on New Year’s Eve like the plague.
-It’s full of people who are literally barricaded into the area with no access to real meals or bathrooms.
+The best place to spend New Year’s Eve in NYC is anywhere but Times Square.
+Residents know to avoid Times Square on New Year’s Eve like the plague.
+It’s full of people who are literally barricaded into the area.
+There is no access to real meals or bathrooms.
+Frankly, it’s gross, and no place for children to spend the day.

-If you have a ton of cash to spare, you can always book a room in a Times Square hotel just for the evening (although some hotels have a minimum stay of multiple nights this time of year).
+If you have a ton of cash to spare, you can always book a room in a Times Square hotel just for the evening.
+But some hotels have a minimum stay of multiple nights this time of year.
+Keep in mind that little ones might not even be able to stay awake till midnight.
+Use that to determine if the prices are worth it or not!
+Here are some options (be sure to choose “Times Square View” rooms):

 - The Knickerbocker Hotel

-- Hilton Garden Inn Times Square
+- Hilton Garden Inn New York/Times Square Central

 - Hilton Times Square